-Brush for the Full Two Minutes
+Brush Your Teeth for the Full Two Minutes

 Most people brush for less time than they think.
 Two minutes twice daily is the standard recommendation, but it requires deliberate effort.